mixu/useradmin/readme.md

 TUTORIAL
 ========

-Note: I haven't had the time to look into upgrading from 3.0 to 3.1.x.
-Help me out and contribute if you need it quickly!
+NEW: Upgraded to support Kohana 3.1.x!
+Thank you gartz for this!
+If you need KO 3.0.x support, use the Feb 27th version.

-Most recent, detailed tutorial:
+Most recent, detailed tutorial - note, documentation still needs an update:

 * [Getting started with Useradmin, my Kohana 3 auth admin module](http://blog.mixu.net/2011/01/13/getting-started-with-useradmin-my-kohana-3-auth-admin-module/)